siddhi-io/PySiddhi/README.md

 Project Goals
 -----
 1) Develop a Python Wrapper on Siddhi Java Library 3.1 and 4.0.
+2) Extend the wrapper to support interactions with WSO2 DAS 4.0.
-2) Testing, Documentation and Deployment
+3) Testing, Documentation and Deployment

 Current Progress
 -----
 - [x] Basic features of Siddhi CEP Core 3.1 and 4.0
 - [x] Wrapper on Siddhi Debugger (for PySiddhi4 only)
 - [x] Support to Siddhi Extensions Loading
+- [x] Rest Client on WSO2 DAS 4.0 - Siddhi App Management
+- [x] Rest Client on WSO2 DAS 4.0 Event Simulator
 - [x] Unit Tests
 - [x] Wiki
 - [x] Deployment wheels